No Deals, Mr. Bond: Plot summary

 No Deals, Mr. Bond begins with a mission in the Baltic Sea dubbed "Seahawk", which involves James Bond stealthily extracting two women that have completed an assignment in East Germany.

 After accomplishing his mission, the book continues five years later with Bond being called in by M to learn more background into what those women were doing there before being extracted.
 Their mission, dubbed Cream Cake, was a honey trap that involved getting close to top Soviet personnel as a means to not only spy for the British Secret Service, but to secure the defection of two high ranking Soviet officers, an act that the Soviets occasionally performed against countries of the West.

 Involving four women and a man, the operation was considered a complete debacle that ended with the members being found out.
 After being extracted and given new identities, however, two of the women were discovered to have been gruesomely murdered - with their tongues cut out.
 Bond is subsequently sent by M, "off the record", to find the remaining members of Cream Cake before they suffer the same fate.

 Bond goes to the first, Heather Dare, who owns a beauty salon in London.
 They are ambushed, but Bond manages to overpower the perpetrator.
 He and Dare escape, but soon receive the news that a third of the moles, Ebbie Heritage, Dare's friend, has also been murdered in Dublin.

 When Bond and Dare make it to Dublin, Bond makes contact with a police officer, Murray, to get information about the murder.
-It turns out that Heritage lent his raincoat to another woman and that it is the other woman who was murdered.
+It turns out that Heritage lent her raincoat to another woman and that it is the other woman who was murdered.

-In addition, Murray has learned that Maxim Smolin, the GRU man Dare was supposed to seduce, is now in Ireland and has managed to shake off the guard - and there are also rumors that someone even higher up in the Russian hierarchy is there.
+In addition, Murray has learned that Max Smolin, the HVA man Dare was supposed to seduce, is now in Ireland and has managed to shake off the guard - and there are also rumors that someone even higher up in the Russian hierarchy is there.
 The presence of Smolin, who also worked for SMERSH, Bond's old enemy, makes Bond suspect that the entire Cream Cake operation has been exposed, right from the start.